kubevela/kubevela/design/vela-core/workflow_policy.md

     cue:
       template: |
         import "vela/op"

         parameters: {
           image: string
         }

         apply: op.#Apply & {
           resource: context.workload
         }

         wait: op.#CondtionalWait & {
           continue: apply.status.ready == true
         }

         export: op.#Export & {
           secret: apply.status.secret
         }
 ```

-## Technical Details
+## Implementation

-In this section we will discuss the implementation details to support policies and workflow.
+In this section we will discuss the implementation details for supporting policies and workflow tasks.

 Here's a diagram of how workflow internals work:

 ![alt](../../docs/resources/workflow-internals.png)

+### 1. Application Controller

 Here are the steps in Application Controller:

-- Each Application event will trigger Application Controller to reconcile.
-- In reconcile, Application Controller will render out all resources from components, traits, workflow tasks, etc. It will also put rendered resources into a ConfigMap, and reference the ConfigMap name in AppRevision as below:
+- On reconciling an Application event, Application Controller will render out all resources from components, traits, policies.
+  It will also put rendered resources into a ConfigMap, and reference the ConfigMap name in AppRevision as below:

   ```yaml
   kind: ApplicationRevision